 2004: Signed with Bolton Wanderers of the English Premier League in January, where he was joined by fellow Jamaican National Team player Ricardo Gardner ...
 However, he did not appear in any games for Bolton in his time at the Reebok Stadium, and he signed with Bradford in July.

 2002-04: Began his professional career in Jamaica with Village United, one of the nation’s top clubs.

-INTERNATIONAL: Has been a longtime member of the Jamaica National Team and served as the team’s vice captain … He has 89 caps for the Reggae Boyz and made his international debut in 2000.
-Ricketts, who was a member of Jamaica’s World Cup squad in 1998, has featured in Jamaica’s qualifying bids for the 2002, 2006 and 2010 World Cups, and recently started in a 2014 FIFA World Cup qualifier against Guatemala in June.
+International: Has been a longtime member of the Jamaica National Team and served as the team’s vice captain … Earned his 100th cap with the Reggae Boyz on Sept.
+6, 2013, recording a shutout in a 2014 FIFA World Cup qualifier against Panama ...
+Made seven appearances (all starts) for Jamaica in 2014 FIFA World Cup qualifying in 2013 ...
+Picked up a clean sheet in a scoreless draw against Mexico at Estadio Azteca in a 2014 FIFA World Cup qualifier Feb.
+6, 2013 ...
+Started all three World Cup qualifiers for the Reggae Boyz June 4-11 ...
+Made five saves for Jamaica in a 1-0 loss to Mexico on June 4 in Kingston ...
+A member of Jamaica’s World Cup squad in 1998, Ricketts made his international debut in 2000 and has featured in Jamaica’s qualifying bids for the 2002, 2006 and 2010 World Cups ...
 He also featured in the 2009 and 2011 CONCACAF Gold Cups and helped lead Jamaica to the Caribbean Championship in 2008.